-Touch Heatmap analytics are the standard yardstick of the mobile industry for measuring screen UX and app usability.
+Heatmap analytics is the standard yardstick of the mobile industry for measuring screen UX and app usability.
 A mobile heatmap tool can answer all UX questions which can’t be answered using quantitative analytics, incorporating why your conversion rate has decreased on a specific screen.

-For instance, the issue could be that users don’t find the ‘BUY NOW’ button and they end up interacting with another component on the screen leading to an error message.
-Touch Heatmaps can unveil these user experiences and how their experiences are not up to the mark.
+For instance, the issue could be that users don’t find the ‘BUY NOW’ button and they end up interacting with another component on the screen leading to an error message. app heatmaps can unveil these user experiences and how their experiences are not up to the mark.

-By measuring user behavior, understanding the gestures and real user monitoring using touch Heatmap analytics, you can efficiently pin down the cause.
-In this blog, UserExperior will provide you a clear idea on the basic functions of Heatmap analytics so you can set up your app easily.
+By measuring user behavior, understanding the gestures, and real user monitoring using app heatmap analytics, you can efficiently pin down the cause.
+In this blog, UserExperior will provide you with a clear idea of the basic functions of Heatmap analytics so you can set up your app easily.

-By including touch Heatmap software to your in-app analytics storage, you can gain an unbiased and comprehensive image of your app’s UX, helping you launch the best application.
+By including app heatmap software in your in-app analytics storage, you can gain an unbiased and comprehensive image of your app’s UX, helping you launch the best application.

 Do you wish to use the app Heatmaps on your mobile application?